 Cherokee Prairie Natural Area

-Cherokee Prairie Natural Area represents one of the largest remaining tracts of tallgrass prairie in the Arkansas Valley.
+Cherokee Prairie Natural Area is one of the largest remaining tracts of tallgrass prairie in the Arkansas Valley.
 Located just north of Charleston, this tract is a high-quality prairie representative of the more extensive Cherokee Prairies that once occurred across the western portion of the Arkansas Valley.
 The natural area contains a diverse array of forb species (herbaceous species other than grasses) including compass plant, purple prairie clover, and Indian paintbrush.
-It also hosts several animal species that are now considered rare, or even endangered.
+It also supports a number of plant and animal species that are now considered rare, or even endangered.
 Prairie Creek flows through the center of the natural area.

 The natural area is located approximately 2 miles north of Charleston, at the intersection of State Highways 60 and 217.